The Joy of Mirror Making: Parabolizing

 The Bath IF is one of three major advances for amateur mirror making.
 The other two are the quality standard that Carl Zambuto set and John Dobson's development of techniques to handle large thin glass, culminating in Steve Swayze's 40 inch [1.06m] telescope in 1994.

-See the Bath IF group's Wiki and Dale Eason's DFTFringe software.
+See the Bath IF group's Wiki, Dale Eason's DFTFringe software, a 3D printed tester.
+Finally the discussion group is here

-The star test under the stars is best used for final characterization.
-It's laborious and depends on clear skies with decent seeing.
-The indoor star test can be used for figuring but does require a quality telescope of equal or greater aperture.
+Use the star test for final characterization.
+It's time consuming and depends on clear skies with decent seeing.
+The indoor star test can be used for figuring but can require a quality telescope of equal or greater aperture.

 The star test reveals grave injury as well as meaningless slights.
 It is up to you to interpret their impact based on your observing needs.
-I like this better than quantitative tests that imply that someone else's defined error is acceptable and that give you a single number occasionally with some background data.
+I like this better than quantitative tests that imply that someone else's defined error is acceptable and that give you a single number.
+How can a single number truly describe a mirror's performance on such a wide variety of astronomical objects?

-I quietly star test every telescope (when I can get the owner to put in a high power eyepiece) I look through.
+Every time I focus a telescope it comes a star test.
 I've noticed a trend.
 Mirror makers that used the star test or the interferometer test consistently make better mirrors.
-My experience from star testing hundreds of telescopes over the decades is that every single mirror has discernible defects.
-The defects in the best mirrors have no detectable impact on the image, the defects in the average mirror has slight impact on the image, certainly outweighed by the myriad of issues that accompany telescope use.
+My experience from star testing hundreds of telescopes over the decades is that almost every mirror has discernible defects.
+The defects in the best mirrors have no detectable impact on the image.
+The defects in the average mirror have a slight impact on the image, often outweighed by the myriad of issues that accompany telescope use.

 You too can learn to star test with practice, particularly if you star test your mirror as you parabolize.